AntIT-1/post-install-config/README.md

 ![image](https://github.com/AntIT-1/post-install-config/assets/141161539/c8fca03a-9aac-4b27-993d-516b1e112399)

 Allow anyone to create tickets.
 Go to Admin Panel -> Settings -> User Settings.
+Make sure this is unchecked!
 Registration Required: Require registration and login to create tickets.
 Enabling this will allow anyone to create tickets so if any user is having a technical issue, they can create and submit a ticket so it can be resolved.
 Once it gets created, it will added to the queue then assigned to an agent by the queue manager.

 ![image](https://github.com/AntIT-1/post-install-config/assets/141161539/5e6bbedc-a59b-494d-b17a-a911402bd0b7)